succinctlabs/sp1-project-template/contracts/README.md

 #### Step 1: Set the `VERIFIER` environment variable

-Find the address of the `verifer` to use from the [deployments](https://github.com/succinctlabs/sp1-contracts/tree/main/contracts/deployments) list for the chain you are deploying to.
+Find the address of the `verifier` to use from the [deployments](https://github.com/succinctlabs/sp1-contracts/tree/main/contracts/deployments) list for the chain you are deploying to.
 Set it to the `VERIFIER` environment variable, for example:

 ```sh
 VERIFIER=0x3B6041173B80E77f038f3F2C0f9744f04837185e